boen-git/boen-git.github.io/index.md

 I am currently a Ph.D. candidate in Statistics at the School of Management, Fudan University.

 My research lies at the intersection of statistics, machine learning, and large language models.
-I am broadly interested in developing statistically principled methodologies for trustworthy machine learning, distribution shift, and large language models.
+I am broadly interested in developing statistically principled methodologies for trustworthy artificial intelligence.

 ## Education